 Microsoft offers to download and try Office products for 30 days without paying anything.
-After 30 days of trial period you have to pay and activate the license.
-But, there is a trick that you can use to extend Office trial without paying and use it for 180 days which is about 6 months.
-To keep using Office trial version for 180 days you can run a simple command 5 time on every 30th day of trial, this way you will gain 30 more days of trial for 5 times.
+After 30 days of the trial period, you have to pay and activate the license.
+But, there is a trick that you can use to extend Office trial without spending and use it for 180 days which is about six months.
+To keep using Office trial version for 180 days, you can run a simple command five times on every 30th day of trial, this way you will gain 30 more days of trial for five times.

 Extend Office Trial Period for 180 days

-We already posted a guide to extend Windows 8 or 7 trial period, very similarly Office trial extend method works on subscription based Office 365, older Office 2013 and 2010 as well.
-You don’t need to use any app to extend trial, just use ospprearm file in Windows built-in command prompt application.
-Let’s see how to extend trial period for Office.
+We already posted a guide to extending Windows 8 or 7 trial period, very similarly Office trial extends method works on subscription-based Office 365, older Office 2013 and 2010 as well.
+You don’t need to use any app to continue trial, just use ospprearm file in Windows built-in command prompt application.
+Let’s see how to extend the trial period for Office.

-%ProgramFiles%and hit enter key from keyboard.
+%ProgramFiles%and hit enter key from the keyboard.
 This will open your Windows program files directory.

 - Now go to the following folder

-Common Files\Microsoft Shared\OfficeSoftwareProtectionPlatformNote: If you installed 32-bit version of Office then the Program Files directory will be as C:\Program Files (x86) and the other path will be same as above.
+Common Files\Microsoft Shared\OfficeSoftwareProtectionPlatformNote: If you are using a 32-bit version of Office, then the Program Files directory will be C:\Program Files (x86) and the other path will be same as above.

-OfficeSoftwareProtectionPlatformfolder here you will see a file OSPPREARM.exe.
-Here, press and hold Shift key from keyboard and right-click on empty area and select “Open command prompt here” option.
+OfficeSoftwareProtectionPlatformyou will see a file OSPPREARM.exe.
+Here, press and hold Shift key from keyboard and right-click on the empty area and select “Open command prompt here” option.